top of page

 FAQ’s:

-Q: Do I need a formal appraisal?
+Q: Do I need a formal appraisal for my art/antiques?

 A: In most cases if you need a formal appraisal, you will know because the insurance company or court will explicitly request it.
 Formal appraisals are legal documents intended to withstand scrutiny for purposes including obtaining insurance coverage, filing an insurance claim; probate or processes related to executing a will; determining estate tax; dividing assets in the case of a divorce; making a charitable donation.
-In some specific cases, appraisals are used to establish a fair market value for the sale of art but should not be confused with an informal estimate of value.*

 *If you are looking for a value estimate for the purposes of selling your art piece with us, click here

-Q: How much does an appraisal cost?
+Q: How much does an art appraisal cost?

 A: For smaller collections of around 10 items or less, we complete most appraisals within two weeks of your initial appointment.
 For larger collections, it will vary depending on the number of items, and the depth of research.
 We respect your deadline.
 Please include your timeframe in your inquiry, if applicable.

 A: Our gallery owner Ann Attal conducts the appraisal inspection in-person to verify the authenticity, condition, and specifications of the art.
 Our staff photographer takes detailed photos to include in the report.
-The value estimate we report is based on detailed research of comparable items that are currently on the market, and recent sales at auction.
+The valuation we report is based on detailed research of comparable items that are currently on the market, and recent sales at auction.
 We also survey our colleagues at galleries, museums, and auction houses for informed opinions on pricing art.

 Get your free custom quote!

 *We serve clients in Austin, Texas, and the surrounding areas.
+Please read our FAQ section before inquiring.

 2. Number of pieces to include in the appraisal